• Enduring Soil

 Not that reading it together often seems much better, for the record.

-If you are looking for a faith community to join in, or have one, always keep hold loosely.
+If you are looking for a faith to join in, or have one, always keep hold loosely.
 I don’t mean waver.
-I mean don’t hold so tightly onto your that you are unable to the other branches of Christianity honestly (rather than listening to debate), and even other faith traditions all together (including secularism and atheism).
+I mean don’t hold so tightly onto your that you are unable to hear the other branches of Christianity honestly (rather than listening to debate), and even other faith traditions all together (including secularism and atheism).

 Open Hand